-fabric Identity manages authentication and authorization of all fabric's commerce platform APIs.
-Before invoking any of the fabric APIs (PIM, OMS, Offers etc), API clients are required to authenticate with fabric Identity and get an access token.
-This access token should be sent in every API request to fabric's commerce platform.
-All commerce platform APIs check the access token for associated policies and permission before allowing access to a specific tenant's data.
+fabric Identity manages authentication and authorization of all of fabric's commerce platform APIs.
+Before invoking any fabric API (PIM, OMS, Offers, etc.), API clients are required to authenticate with fabric Identity and get an access token.
+All commerce platform API requests must include this access token.
+These APIs check the access token for associated policies and permissions before allowing access to a specific merchant's data.

-In addition, application developers can also use fabric Identity for implementing user login and account management functionality for their individual applications.
-In this usage scenarios fabric Identity readily provides several additional features to quickly implement login flows within applications.
+In addition, application developers can use fabric Identity to implement user login and account management for their individual applications.
+In these scenarios, fabric Identity provides features to quickly implement login flows within applications.

-Every API client looking to access fabric platform APIs should create an application (also referred to here as an app) representing itself within fabric Identity.
-There are two types of apps that can be created depending on 'how' and 'for whom' the App gets the access tokens.
+Every API client needing access to fabric platform APIs must create an application (also referred to here as an app) representing itself within fabric Identity.
+You can create two types of apps depending on 'how' and 'for whom' the app gets the access tokens.

-- Support for social logins using with all major social platforms
+- Support for social logins on all major social platforms

-- Customize emails related to user account management (welcome emails, forgot password etc)
+- Customized user account management emails (welcome emails, forgot password etc.)

-- Support for implementing SSO for users across multiple applications
+- Support for implementing user SSO across multiple applications

 - Multi-factor authentication and custom password policies

-The previous identity solution (referred here as Identity v1) provided a simple approach to securing the access to fabric's commerce APIs and tenant's data.
-The v1 version provided APIs for generating access tokens and using them when invoking rest of the fabric APIs.
-The access tokens generated in v1 are tenant specific making it diffcult for storefront and 3rd party developers to implement advanced use cases using Fabric APIs like user SSO for multi-channel access, B2B storefront etc.
+The previous identity solution (Identity v1) provided a simple approach to securing access to fabric's commerce APIs and merchants' data. v1 provided APIs for generating access tokens and using them when invoking other fabric APIs.
+The access tokens generated in v1 were merchant specific, making it difficult for storefront and third-party developers to implement advanced use cases using fabric APIs, such as user SSO for multi-channel access, B2B storefront, etc.

-Identity v1 is now deprecated and is superceded by Identity v2, which is based on industry standard protocols allowing easy implementation of identity use cases for all commerce applications. fabric APIs would continue to support access tokens generated from both v1 and v2 allowing time for existing API clients to migrate to the new identity solution.
-You can find the Identity v1 docs here.
+Identity v1 is now deprecated and is superseded by Identity v2, which is based on industry standard protocols allowing easy implementation of identity use cases for all commerce applications. fabric APIs continue to support access tokens generated from both v1 and v2, allowing time for existing API clients to migrate to the new Identity v2 solution.